cysouw/diathesis/text/c11_infinitive.md

 - Die selten gelaufene Distanz fällt mir schwer.
 :::

 Given the nominal nature of the infinitive, there is a close connection between light-verb+infinitive constructions and nominal predication, i.e. constructions of a light verb with a bare noun.
 Nominal predication in German is typically constructed with the light verbs *werden*, *sein* or *bleiben* [@duden2009: 812--813].
 The parallel between infinitives and nouns is obvious with the future meaning of *werden* [@next a], see [@sec:infinitive-werden-modal], and the continuative meaning of *bleiben* [@next b], see [@sec:infinitive-bleiben].
-However, as illustrated in [@next c], the meaning of *sein*+noun ('identification') is quite different from *sein*+infinitive ('absentive'), see [@sec:infinitive-sein-absentive].
+However, as illustrated in [@next c], the meaning of *sein*+noun ("identification") is quite different from *sein*+infinitive ("absentive"), see [@sec:infinitive-sein-absentive].

 ::: ex
 - Ich werde Vater. \